kairichard/kairichardkoenig.de/content/about/principles/index.md

 ---

-> This document adapted version of what was originally conceived while working at [Paessler AG](https://paessler.com) as an Engineering manager in 2016.
-It's the result of collaboration with [Pascal Fleck](https://paessler.com) and inspiration from [Nanobox](https://content.nanobox.io/the-developer-manifesto/).
+> This document is an adapted version of what was originally conceived while working at [Paessler AG](https://paessler.com) as Team Manager in 2016.
+It helps me steer my decisions on a daily basis and with being consistent with what to strive for.

 ---

-This document helps me steer my decisions on a daily basis and with being consistent with what to strive for.

 #### Instead of doing the easy thing do the right thing